-Through an unprecedented City Hall commitment to Physical Education (PE) under the PE Works initiative, the New York City Department of Education (NYCDOE) is leading the nation in revitalizing quality PE, especially at the elementary level, with an infusion of certified PE teachers to provide quality instruction and lead health and wellness efforts in schools with grades K-5.
+Through an unprecedented City Hall commitment to Physical Education (PE) under the PE Works initiative, the New York City Department of Education (NYC DOE) is leading the nation in revitalizing quality PE, especially at the elementary level, with an infusion of certified PE teachers to provide quality instruction and lead health and wellness efforts in schools with grades K-5.
 An investment to hire more than 500 new certified elementary PE teachers by 2019 ensures all elementary students learn about their bodies, how to take care of them, and how to move.
-We’re looking for inspired leaders who are passionate about teaching students the skills and benefits of setting individual fitness goals, being good team players, and becoming part of a health-focused school community.
+We’re looking for aspiring PE teseachers who are passionate about teaching students the skills and benefits of setting individual fitness goals, being good team players, and becoming part of a health-focused school community.

-This new alternative certification program, called Pathways to PE, is designed to recruit and train committed individuals with a demonstrated interest in fitness and education to become fully-certified PE teachers in NYCDOE schools by September 2017.
+Now in its second year, the alternative certification program, Pathways to PE, is designed to recruit and train committed individuals with a demonstrated interest in fitness and education to become fully-certified PE teachers in NYC DOE schools by September 2018.

 - Make a lasting impact on New York City students.
 PE is an important academic subject that teaches students to be physically active, work as a team, and set fitness goals that can last a lifetime.
 Emerging research shows that students who are more physically active in school also perform better in the classroom.

-- Train with the best.
-Experienced, high-quality PE teachers are eager to open up their classrooms to aspiring Pathways to PE participants.
-Participants will gain exposure to best practices of PE instruction and acquire hands-on experience with NYCDOE students.
+- Practical school-based preparation.
+Across the city, high-quality PE teachers are eager to open up their classrooms to aspiring Pathways to PE participants to learn alongside them.
+Participants will gain exposure to best practices of PE instruction and acquire hands-on experience with NYC DOE students.

 - Continue your education.
-Pathways to PE participants will be set up for success through their coursework at Brooklyn College, skill-building sessions that focus on practicing and mastering teaching techniques, and citywide learning opportunities offered specifically for PE teachers.
+Pathways to PE participants will matriculate into a Master's degree program in Physical Education at Brookyn College, engage in over 40 hours of skill-building sessions facilitated by teacher preparation experts, and participate in citywide learning opportunities offered specifically for PE teachers.

 Timeline of Program